 Public engagement has raised awareness and become vital in 21st-century democracies.
 While traditional top-down decision-making approaches are recognized as inefficient and demolish trust in government-public relations, public participation as a collaborative approach serves for effective decision-making and democratic innovations.
 The first question that we ask ourselves before involving the public is why we should engage citizens.

 “An end in itself”

-Public engagement is considered as morally more “good” and more right for decisions made through a deliberative participation process, comparing with other non-participatory processes.
+Public engagement is considered morally more “good” and more right for decisions made through a deliberative participation process, compared with other non-participatory processes.
 The value of engagement is expressed intrinsically in itself.

 “A means to an end”

-Here we summarize five motives of engaging citizens in decision-making.
+Here we summarize five motives for engaging citizens in decision-making.

 1 Enhanced understanding

 Public engagement provides opportunities for citizens to understand issues better and express their ideas.
 By incorporating concerns, ideas, and aspirations of the public and local communities that are usually ignored into decision-making, decision-makers are better informed.